Interaction concepts

 3. Copy and save the value of the token and the secret key in accordance with the internal informational security guidelines of the merchant.

-Restriction: The secret key is displayed explicitly only until the page is updated following which it gets hidden and is no longer available.
+Notice: The secret key is displayed explicitly only until the page is updated following which it gets hidden and is no longer available.
 If necessary, when the secret key was lost or compromised, for example, a new token-key pair should be generated.

 To deactivate a token, in the user account profile the user should click the Delete button on the API Tokens panel.
 Afterwards, the token is no longer valid and cannot be used to access the Data API.